 Earlier this year Jasmin represented England in the Street Child Cricket World Cup and was selected alongside fellow Bradford College student Sabeha Salam for Yorkshire County Cricket Club’s girls’ team.

 Her story is made all the more incredible by her background.
 She was born in a refugee camp in Bangladesh shortly after her father passed away and for almost a decade Jasmin lived in what she has described as “destitute poverty.
 I did not have access to education or my human rights.”

 Members of Myanmar’s stateless Rohingya minority, Jasmin’s family was among many forced to flee across the border with Bangladesh.
-Her family was resettled to the UK when Jasmin was eight years old through the Gateway Resettlement programme, operated by the UN in partnership with the UK government.
+Her family was resettled to the UK when Jasmin was eight years old through the Gateway Resettlement programme, operated by the UN and the UK government.

-In 2014, while visiting Bangladesh, Jasmin, her brother and her mother were involved in a car accident that left Jasmin’s mother paraplegic.
+In 2014, while visiting Bangladesh, Jasmin, her brother and her mother were involved in a car accident that left Jasmin’s mother paralysed in her lower body.
 While still 16 and in full-time education, Jasmin became one of her mother’s carers, along with her brothers and sister.

 A talented footballer who has also played for Bradford City FC, Jasmin’s sporting promise was noticed at a young age, and she was recommended to apply for a Sporting scholarship in America.
 However, Jasmin decided to put her energies into caring for her mother as well as studying for her Level 3 Business Diploma at Bradford College.

 But through the college’s enrichment activities, Jasmin was offered an outlet to continue cricket and football and was able to develop her amazing talents.